Kalarth/Projet_BIOCHESS/README.txt

 Developed by Thomas Blanc and Ludwig Duval.

+To start the game, launch the Gestoin file.

-Small game made for a first year Master's degree project.
+Small Java game made for a first year Master's degree project.